 Official: Governor to announce closure of all schools

-South Carolina Gov. Henry McMaster will announce temporary closures for schools across the state as more cases of coronavirus continue to emerge.
+COLUMBIA, S.C.
+(AP) — South Carolina Gov. Henry McMaster will announce temporary closures for schools across the state as more cases of coronavirus continue to emerge, his office has confirmed to The Associated Press.￼

-The Associated Press has learned the governor will announce Sunday the closure of all schools, with the possibility of allowing those districts in counties with no known COVID-19 cases to conduct school Monday to prepare for distance learning.
+The governor will announce Sunday the closure of all schools, beginning Monday and going through the end of March, according to McMaster spokesman Brian Symmes.￼￼￼

 On Friday, following President Donald Trump's declaration of a national emergency, McMaster declared a state of emergency in two counties where coronavirus has been the most severe in South Carolina.
 The governor closed schools in Kershaw and Lancaster counties, the only areas in the state at that time with evidence of community spread, meaning the source of the virus is unknown.